Electric Rod Actuators vs. Hydraulic Cylinders: A Comparison

 As stated earlier, the force capabilities of an electric actuator system depend on the right combination of servo motor RPM, servo motor torque and mechanical advantage from screw lead and possibly a gearbox.
 As servo motors increase in size, torque typically increases significantly but RPMs decrease.
 In extreme applications of force and speed, the only way an electric actuator system may be able to achieve the desired performance is to grossly oversize the system—which can be cost prohibitive.
 Alternately, remember that an electric actuator system has complete control over the motion profile; it doesn’t have to stroke the entire length of each cycle.
 Plus, with control of acceleration and deceleration, the electric system can settle more quickly, which reduces cycle time and increases efficiency.
 Finally, electric actuator technology may alleviate some of the peak velocities required as more intelligent, shorter moves can be executed.

-Figure 5: Compared to hydraulics, electric systems are better at managing heat resistance.
+Figure 5: Compared to hydraulic cylinder systems, electric systems are better at managing heat resistance.

 There are two ways to solve overheating problems in hydraulic systems: decrease heat load or increase heat dissipation.
 Hydraulic systems dissipate heat through the reservoir, by having the correct level of oil or use of a heat exchanger.
 Keeping a hydraulic system in proper form to manage heat will require constant attention and maintenance.